wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/input-parameters/includes/2-set-up.md

 ## Software installation

 The following exercises will require various software to be installed on your computer.
-The following steps will guide you through the download and installation of Power Automate Desktop, the required extensions, and the Contoso Invoice app.
+The following steps will guide you through the download and installation of Power Automate Desktop, the required extensions, and the Contoso Invoicing app.

 If you have already installed Power Automate Desktop, ensure that you are running the latest available version.